 The following is a contemporary English version of the Bible’s Christmas story, designed to be read aloud (serially or at one sitting) to children of all ages during the Christmas season.
 If you choose to read it serially, please read a portion each day for about a week, ending the story on Christmas morning.

-Long, long ago—at the dawn of human history as we know it—many centuries before the birth in Bethlehem, Israel, of a special baby named Jesus—long ago while the earth was still young and unspoiled, Creator God told the first Man and Woman that in the far distant future one of their descendants—a unique male baby—would be born, and one day when he was grown up He would crush sin and death which had recently entered the world as enemies of the human race.
+Long, long ago—at the dawn of human history as we know it—many centuries before the birth in Bethlehem, Israel, of a special baby named Jesus—long ago while the earth was still young and unspoiled, Creator God told the first Man and Woman that in the far distant future one of their descendants—a unique male baby—would be born, and one day when he was grown up He would crush and take away sin and death which had recently entered the world as enemies of the human race.
 Moreover, He would ultimately give his very own eternal LIFE to every human born since our first parents.

 Centuries slowly passed and no such baby was born, even though each passing generation of God’s followers continued year after year after year to anticipate the baby’s birth.
 From time to time through the passing centuries, God would remind his waiting children that the time would surely come for that special baby to be born.
 After all, God does not look at the slow passage of time the same way we humans do.